-The Bixby Bridge, also known as Bixby Canyon Bridge, is one of the most photographed bridges in California.
+The Bixby Bridge, also known as Bixby Canyon Bridge or the Bixby Creek Bridge, is one of the most photographed bridges in California.
 It is very well known for its spectacular views of the Pacific Ocean and the rugged coastline of Big Sur in Monterey County.
 It is such an iconic bridge that it has often used as a backdrop for TV shows such as Big Little Lies on HBO.

 The Bixby Creek Bridge is a single-span concrete arch bridge located in Big Sur, California that spans where the Bixby Creek exits into the Pacific Ocean.
 The historic bridge was built in 1932, and was designed by the engineering firm of Joseph Strauss, Irving Morrow, and Charles Ellis.
 The Bixby Bridge is an example of early 20th century engineering, and is widely considered to be a significant piece of California’s transportation history due to its Art Deco style.
 This bridge is 714 ft (218 m) long and has a maximum height of 260 ft (79 meters), making it the longest concrete arch span bridge in the state.